 Elevated levels of stress in our body, whether it be from financial, work, relationships or exercise, can increase the cortisol or stress hormones in the body.
 These can be detrimental to both our physical and mental health.
 Yet, we often underrate or overlook the importance of ‘unwinding’ and prioritizing ourselves.

-Our overall health, quality of sleep and happiness are heavily influenced by how we move and fuel bodies.
+How we move and fuel bodies heavily influences the quality of our sleep and overall health and happiness.
+All this can either add or reduce stress.
 I refer to my ‘Balance Cycle’ that consists of the strong relationship between movement, mood, nutrition and sleep.
 The cycle can go two ways:

 When you’re tired, you struggle with feelings of lethargy and a decreased mental state.
 Due to being tired, you don’t have the energy to exercise and you’re more inclined to make bad food choices: think afternoon slump and reaching for the sugar or riding the caffeine train.